GoldyZ/Who-is-Canberra/README.md

 Subfolder - ancestry contains the output of WiC - ancestry script.Rmd loaded into the engine subfolder - country of birth contains the output of WiC - birth script loaded into the engine and the raw.csv file processed by the script.

+Subfolder - Application - console application contains the code to population the database for the application.

+Subfolder - Application - engine contains the engine for the application

+Subfolder - Database contains a dump of the generated database.